 Stuart Hochwert (from Northbrook, IL, USA) started Prime Publishing LLC over 14 years ago.

 Hello, my name is Stuart Hochwert and I’m the founder of Prime Publishing LLC.
 We operate 60+ cooking and crafting websites, communities, and content newsletters, including the popular websites FaveCrafts.com, MrFood.com, and AllFreeCrochet.com.

 Our decision about 6 years ago was to create premium content that is generally without advertising.
 Premium content is supported by the consumer through circulation revenue and has been growing quickly.
 While it does take longer to scale, we are fortunate to have diversified our revenue stream.
 Today more than 33% of our revenue is premium content.

 18. Book Club Chat ($48K/year)

-Heather Caliendo (from San Diego, CA, USA) started Book Club Chat over 4 years ago.
+Heather Caliendo (from San Diego, CA, USA) started Book Club Chat about 5 years ago.

 Hi, I’m Heather Caliendo, founder, and content creator for Book Club Chat, a website dedicated to book club questions, reviews, book lists, and author Q&As.

 My flagship content includes original and unbiased book club questions and book lists that provide lots of book recommendations.
 Since starting in 2018, Book Club Chat has grown to more than 5,000 visitors a day and it’s been an awesome way to connect with readers and authors around the world.

 Phil Strazzulla (from Cambridge) started SelectSoftware Reviews over 4 years ago.